Confirmation

 What’s “Confirmandi?”
 Confirmandi are people preparing for Confirmation.
 “Confirmandi” is a group, “Confirmand” is one person.

 What’s a Sponsor?
 A Sponsor is an adult practicing Catholic who acts as a mentor throughout Confirmation Preparation.
 During the Confirmation Mass, they attest to the readiness of the Confirmand to receive the sacrament!
 Catholic godparents are a great choice for a Confirmation Sponsors, but any Catholic who meets the requirements can make a great sponsor.
-We’ll discuss specifics during a Welcome Meeting.
+We’ll discuss specific requirements during an Info Session, but in short they MUST be fully practicing Catholics who have also received Confirmation.

 How do I enroll my student?
 Register your student for Fraternus or Fidelis in the Summer or Fall, and we’ll reach out to you to help you enroll in Confirmation preparation.
 If you approach us in the Winter or Spring, contact Katelyn for details.